Exclusive: Pompeo Declines to Sign Risky Afghan Peace Deal

 For their part, the Taliban have assured their fighters that the U.S. will withdraw all foreign troops within a little more than a year.
 In their communications with their rank and file, Taliban officials also go light on mentioning any “conditions” that would give the Americans the right to freeze or reverse the troop withdrawal, Afghan officials familiar with the Taliban communications tell TIME.

 Taliban commanders have radioed their followers to “prepare for victory” by welcoming Afghans who sided with the Americans rather than engaging in bloody revenge, a senior Afghan official said.
-Senior Taliban officials have bragged to other foreign officials that all you have to do to defeat the Americans is refuse to surrender, and ultimately, the Americans will give up.
+Senior Taliban officials have bragged to other foreign officials that all you have to do to defeat the Americans is refuse to surrender, and ultimately, the Americans will give up, a former senior U.S. official told TIME.

 “The Taliban’s goals for Afghanistan have not changed,” said former U.S. intelligence analyst Bill Roggio, with the Washington, D.C.-based Foundation for Defense of Democracies.
 “It seeks to eject the U.S., reestablish its Islamic Emirate of Afghanistan and impose its Islamic government.”